 From the patient’s perspective, it’s his or her worst nightmare.
 But from the medical perspective, it’s a bit more complex.
 According to the U.S. National Center for Health Statistics, a chronic disease is a disease that lasts for 3 months or longer.
 These illnesses are incurable and greatly impact the lives of the patients who suffer from them.
-According to the National Health Council, approximately 133 million Americans are affected by one or more chronic diseases.
-By 2020, that number is expected to exceed 150 million.
-Many call the statistics a crisis.
+According to the National Health Council, approximately 150M Americans are affected by one or more chronic diseases.
+Globally, 95% of the population is sick.
+A third of them have 5 or more Chronic or Acute illnesses.
+Many call these statistics a healthcare crisis.
 One that is staggering and worsening.
 One that also bears an economic impact.
-Therefore, prevention and management of these diseases is paramount to the overall well-being of society.
+Therefore, prevention and management of these diseases is paramount to the patient, their family and the overall well-being of society.